 [ Web Source: Classics in the History of Psychology -- Jung (1921/1923) Chapter 10 ]

-Does any part of this describe you well?
+Does any of this describe you well?

-What are your general thoughts on this?
+What are your thoughts in general?